surapuramakhil/surapuramakhil/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-- 💡 &nbsp;I’m a Computer Science Engineer who turned into a Data Scientist.
+- 💡 &nbsp;I’m a Computer Science Grad, Have solid Skill and experience in areas of Software Engineering , Data Engineering and Data Science
 - 🌱 &nbsp;I like creating simplified solutions and love to explore new technologies.
 - ✍️ &nbsp;In my free time, I listen to music, read books, and go for long walks.
 - 💬&nbsp;I am currently looking for a job opportunity in the field of data.
 Feel free to reach out to me if you want to work together, volunteering, or just for some interesting discussion.